marco-nobili/university_projects/README.md

 # University Projects
-Projects for my Bachelor's and Master's degrees
+University projects from my Bachelor's and Master's degrees